avocadohooman/React_Next.js_Graphql_Postgres_Typescript-boilerplate/README.md

 It is a fake reddit platform, in which you can create, edit and delete posts.
 You can up-/down vote posts from other users and your own.
 Additionally, you can create an account and login.

-It uses extensive caching thanks to GraphQL and also pagination.
+It uses extensive caching and pagination thanks to Apollo GraphQL.

 ## Tech Stack
 - React